gutenbergtools/gutenbergsite/site/help/errata.md

 ## Corrections to posted books using pull requests to GitHub

+<em>Update December 2024</em>: The repos for github are being
+refactored and might not all be available yet.
+We expect completion of re-populating the repos by the end of January 2025.

 Many books in the Project Gutenberg collection have GitHub repositories of their public domain content.
 To have a repo, a book must:

 - Be in the public domain in the US.
 This excludes a few hundred copyrighted books in the collection.